 We have two self-led walking tours for the town which can open up this glorious world to you even more.
 Download the app for the Tales of Tunbridge Wells audio tour for free from your usual app store.

-Alternatively The Heritage Walking Trail leaflet is available to download and thus explore our historical sights and attractions.
+Alternatively The Heritage Walking Trail leaflet is available to download or pickup at the Amelia Scott and thus explore our historical sights and attractions.

 For instance, Winnie the Pooh used to go to church in Royal Tunbridge Wells!

 The Corn Exchange used to host famous Shakespearean actors.